JayWood/the-seo-framework/readme.txt

 == Changelog ==

-= 2.6.0 - Classified Linguistic Author =
+= 2.6.0 - A new Foundation =

+**Preamble:**

+* This is a dot version bump update, which is done so as the core code has been changed drastically. **Eleven new classes** have been added to maintain structured code, including many more function to fetch data easily and consitently.
+* With hundreds of changes, I had to find a new way to present this update in an understandable manner.
+So here goes!

 **Summarized:**
 /
-* This is a dot version bump update, which is done so as the core code has been changed drastically.
-Nine new classes have been added to maintain structured code.
-* At long last, something that was planned for almost half a year, Author SEO has finally been included, this affects all posts.
+* At long last, something that was planned for almost half a year, **Author SEO** has finally been included, this affects all posts, yet no pages.
-* As the issue of the incorrect title length has finally been found, this update glorifies its counter once more.
+* As the issue of the incorrect title length has finally been found, this update glorifies its plugin's **title counter** once more.
-* Also, minor translation improvements have been put in place on many places.
-And WPML compatibility has received a rework, now all canonical URL's in the sitemap are always correct.
+* Also, many minor **translation improvements** have been put in place on many places.
+And **WPML compatibility** has received a rework, now all canonical URL's in the sitemap and front-end are always correct.
-* And for developers, with the code expanding rapidly, this update brings new light to the code by reorganizing it into dedicated classes.
+* And for developers, with the code expanding rapidly, this update brings new light to the code by **reorganizing the code into dedicated classes**.

+**SEO Tip of the Update:**
+/
+* TODO

+**Anouncements:**

-* I'm also announcing a new plugin extension for The SEO Framework!
-[Title Fix - The SEO Framework](https://wordpress.org/plugin TODO).
-This update ensures extra compatiblity to add back removed features for if the theme is doing it wrong.
+* I'm announcing a new plugin extension for The SEO Framework!
+[Title Fix - The SEO Framework](https://wordpress.org/plugins/the-seo-framework-title-fix/).
+* This update ensures extra compatiblity with the Title Fix plugin, this will add back removed title features for if the theme is doing it wrong and when the Title Fix plugin is active.

+**About: Changes in Changelog**

+* To clean up the massive changelogs, detailed information on updates are put aside and are visible on the plugin's website.
+* With each update, I try to find better ways of presenting information and I try to minimize confusion.
+* Putting everything in lists is one way of presenting information, to erase sentence flow and prevent misunderstanding.

+**For everyone - About Author SEO:**
+/
+* TODO When a post has an author assigned, and the author SEO has been filled in, the post will obtain the Author information.
+* TODO If there's no Author information set, or the default Social Meta Settings will be used.

+**For everyone - About Canonical SEO:**
+/
+* TODO A new setting has been added to adjust the preffered URL scheme of your website.
+* TODO This new setting influences which page Search Engines index.
+Default (and recommended) is Automatic.
+* TODO This new setting doesn't affect scheme redirection of pages and posts, which should be done using `.htaccess`.

+**For everyone - About translations:**
+/
+* Objective translations for grammatically gender noun types like "this post" (male in Dutch) and "this page" (genderless in Dutch) within sentences which are fetched dynamically (like "Product" and "ProductTag" for WooCommerce) couldn't be translated correctly.
+* Therefore, I've exchanged these types of sentences without losing understanding of those.
+* Small changes within translations happen over time and I try to reduce it when to only when nessecary, as this is an ongoing project you can expect continous improvements wherever possible.
+Translating WordPress and its plugins are a team effort :).
+* Other small changes include conversion of WordPress slang to real English.
+Like "Paged" to "Paginated".
+* Over time, inconsitencies have been created with the language used within this plugin.
+If you still find any, please notify me through the support forums and I'll address them.
+* Thanks @pidengmor for many (over 30) linguistic improvements, they're really appreciated!
+Thank you so much for your time!
+* I also want to make a big shout out to all the other translators who have contributed to this plugin! <3

+**For developers - About class changes:**
+/
+* This plugin should always be extended with the use of filters, actions or with the use of the Settings API.
+* This plugin relies on a God class, which has been put into a cached function `the_seo_framework()`.
+* Interacting with the class functions statically could lead to duplicated constructor output and fatal errors.
+* Therefore it's always implied and recommended to use `the_seo_framework()` function if you need to interact with any of the functions.
+* If done correctly, whichever update comes in the future won't break the site(s).

+**For developers - About the new functions:**
+/
+* TODO In order to maintain a stable future, all dynamic generation output that depends on a setting are put in functions.
+* TODO This also counts for filters.
+To prevent miscalculations.

+**For developers - Performance, improved:**

+* I've tested out some yet undiscovered ground on PHP while doing millions of iterations in the benchmark.
+* These benchmarks can be found in the aptly named `benchmark.php` file.
+* What I found is that an if-statement looks passes if the value is a boolean.
+So converting any value to a boolean will improve its speed.
+* I also found that strict false checks are faster than using an exclamation mark.
+E.g. `false === $thing` is faster than `! $thing`, as the latter flips the boolean, which requires processing power.
+* `true !== isset( $thing )` is faster than `! isset( $thing )`
+* These methodologic improvements have put into effect throughout the whole plugin, with this you will notice an extremely minor performance improvement.

+**For developers - Doing it Right:**

+* The class `AutoDescription_DoingItRight` has been rewritten to improve performance and maintainability.
+* This class affects and outputs the SEO Bar.

+**Detailed log:**

+**Many minor changes did not make it to the detailed log.
+For example, when a new function has been added to check for a state, the use of it goes throughout the plugin, effectively added many changes.**

+***There are a lot more changes in this update which did not make it to this page.
+Please refer to [the detailed changelog](https://theseoframework.com/?p=xxx).***

+*What do you think of this change?
+Let me know on [Slack](https://wordpress.slack.com/messages/@cybr/) (no support questions there, please)!*

 **For everyone:**
 /